 How can I save on physical therapy costs?

 One way to save on your physical therapy costs is to reduce the frequency of sessions.
 Your doctor may have overestimated the frequency of sessions needed before a PT assessed you.
-Establish goals with your physical therapist and ensure you are discharged when those are reached instead of based on the prescription length.
+Establish goals with your physical therapist and ensure you are discharged when those are reached instead of the prescription length.
 Additionally, you can seek virtual physical therapy or negotiate with your provider for a reduced fee in addition to using an FSA or HSA to cover your expenses.

 Where can I get physical therapy?